 The representatives of a company are to be found in the articles of association of the company and specific documents can only be signed by particular persons, such as the company’s president or chief executive.

-for a wide range of legal matters available for both corporate bodies and natural persons.
+There are also other persons who can represent a company through the power of attorney, which can also be granted to our team of Spanish lawyers for a wide range of legal matters available for both corporate bodies and natural persons.

-Below, investors can find out more details on how to sign a contract with a Spanish company
+Below, investors can find out more details on how to sign a contract with a Spanish company:

 The pages of the contracts concluded in Spain are generally initialed, even if this practice is not common in other jurisdictions.
 The initialing person, who may or may not be the signatory of the contract, will place his/her initial next to the signature of the person or legal entity for which the contract is initialled.